zachsowerby/Parnassus_Temporary/Guides/Format Editor's Guide.md

 # Parnassus Format Editor's Guide
 Last Edit: 11/22/19, Zach Sowerby

 This document is to serve as a guide for Parnassus' Format Editor.
-It explains how to use Github, Git bash, a simple text editor, Markdown syntax, Pandoc, LaTeX, Alphabetum, and CSS to create and format works in the Parnassus database for publication.
+It explains how to use Github, Git bash, a simple text editor, Markdown syntax, Pandoc, LaTeX, and Alphabetum to create and format works in the Parnassus database for publication.

 ## Github
 ### What is Github?